-- 5.18 Policy A2 of the GUDP states that proposals which would cause significant harm to the social, linguistic or cultural cohesion of communities, due to their size, scale or location, will be refused.
-The SPG states: Planning and the Welsh Language states that there will be a need to look carefully at how new developments will affect the current pattern of the fabric of society and that developments are required to comply with the requirements of linguistic and community policies. - 5.19 For this purpose, the applicant has submitted a Linguistic and Community Statement to support the proposal and the Joint Planning Policy Unit has reached the following conclusions:- - The proposed affordable dwellings will be very attractive to residents and are likely to satisfy local needs. - The development will give local people more choice within the local housing market. - Given the size and location of the proposed dwellings, it is not expected that their price will not be out of reach of local residents.
-They are likely to retain the local population in the community and can contribute to having a positive impact on the Welsh language. - It is likely that the development will be very attractive to families with children. - Need to consider if the development would place pressure on the primary school (Ysgol yr Hendre). - On the whole, it is deemed that neither the nature or scale of the proposed development is likely to have any detrimental impact on the Welsh language. - 5.22 Given this assessment and the abovementioned observations of the Joint Planning Policy Unit, it is believed that the proposal is in accordance with Policy A2 of the GUDP in addition to SPG: Planning and the Welsh Language.
+- The proposed affordable dwellings will be very attractive to residents and are likely to satisfy local needs. - The development will give local people more choice within the local housing market. - Given the size and location of the proposed dwellings, it is not expected that their price will not be out of reach of local residents.
+They are likely to retain the local population in the community and can contribute to having a positive impact on the Welsh language. - It is likely that the development will be very attractive to families with children. - Need to consider if the development would place pressure on the primary school (Ysgol yr Hendre). - On the whole, it is deemed that neither the nature nor scale of the proposed development is likely to have any detrimental impact on the Welsh language. - 5.19 Given this assessment and the abovementioned observations of the Joint Planning Policy Unit, it is believed that the proposal is in accordance with Policy A2 of the GUDP in addition to SPG: Planning and the Welsh Language.